5 Common Causes of Blocked Drains and How to Prevent Them

 Cause 1.
 Grease, Oil and Fat buildup

-Grease, oil and fat could appear as harmless substances to flush down the drain, but they can build up over the insides of pipes, causing an obstruction.
-In this case then water cannot flow freely through drainpipes.
-It is best to avoid spilling grease in the drain, or use soap and hot water when cleaning dishes since it can help dissolve greasy substances.
+Grease, oil and fat could appear as harmless substances to flush down the drain, but over time they accumulate in the pipes’ walls the pipes, creating the pipes to become blocked.
+In this case the water can’t flow freely through the drainpipes.
+The best solution is to refrain from the practice of pouring grease in the drain, or utilize soap and hot water while cleaning dishes, as this helps break down grease-based substances.

 Cause 2: Tree Roots

-In time, the tree roots naturally expand into the soil seeking nutrients.
-This results in them growing toward underground pipes.
-Once they’re inside, the tree roots can cause substantial damage and may completely stop them from flowing, causing flooding.
-It’s important therefore if you have trees nearby that you maintain the growth of your trees around drainage systems, by trimming them regularly.
+In time, the tree roots naturally extend into the ground looking for nutrients.
+This implies that they expand toward underground pipes.
+Once inside the pipes, tree roots can cause substantial damage and can completely block them, causing flooding.
+It’s important therefore if you have trees nearby to regularly monitor their growth around drainage systems by trimming them in a regular manner.

 Additional Information